catamphetamine/react-responsive-ui/README.md

 There's also an exported component called `<KeyboardNavigationListener/>` which listens to `keydown` events on `document.body`, and when it detects a `Tab` key being pressed it adds `rrui__tabbing` CSS class to `document.body`.
 Any further mouse or touch events reset the `rrui__tabbing` CSS class.
 This way `rrui__outline` can only be shown when the user is actually tabbing.
 It's still not considered a 100%-formally-correct solution because "screen readers" still emit all kinds of mouse events.
 It's more of an experimental feature.

+## Inspecting Expandables

+Expandables are implemented in such a way that they collapse when losing focus.
+This may present difficulties when trying to inspect expandable content via DevTools because switching to DevTools captures focus causing expandables to collapse.
+For such cases there's a global debug flag `window.rruiCollapseOnFocusOut` which can be set to `false` to prevent expandables from collapsing when losing focus.

 ## Supported Browsers

 IE 11, Edge, Firefox, Chrome, Safari — have been tested.